INSONSHADE Logo

 2. Using Insect Nets for Your Plants

-Using insect nets is a simple and convenient approach suitable for both small home gardens and larger-scale agricultural applications.
+Using insect nets is a simple and convenient approach suitable for small home gardens and larger-scale agricultural applications.
 It represents an eco-friendly and efficient pest control strategy.

 40 mesh anti insect netting